Quick Answer

 A working setup is not just money movement through SEPA; it should also let you show what happened and how each case was handled.
 At minimum, keep retrievable PSP status records, failure and return visibility, and a trace from PSP reference to internal records to final case outcome.

 Use concrete checkpoints, not informal judgment in the moment.
 For transfer validation, Verification of Payee (VoP) outcomes such as Match, Close Match, No Match, and No Result are useful tripwires.
 Escalate when evidence is insufficient for dispute or return review, or when provider-access assumptions change.
-One provided source notes some UK-licensed providers may lose direct CENTROlink-based SEPA connection by 31 December 2025, with potential knock-on effects such as more intermediaries, higher costs, and more reconciliation complexity.
+Some UK-licensed providers may lose direct CENTROlink-based SEPA connection by 31 December 2025, with potential knock-on effects such as more intermediaries, higher costs, and more reconciliation complexity.

 The operating environment is moving, so control drift is a real risk.
-Provided sources indicate SEPA has used ISO 20022 Version 2019 since 17 March 2024.
-They also indicate euro-area PSPs must receive instant transfers since 9 January 2025 and are required to send them from 9 October 2025.
+SEPA has used ISO 20022 Version 2019 since 17 March 2024.
+Euro-area PSPs must receive instant transfers since 9 January 2025 and are required to send them from 9 October 2025.

 Run your current setup through the rail comparison and due-diligence checklist.
 Then close the highest-risk gaps first: weak evidence retrieval, poor failure visibility, unclear access dependencies, and missing escalation ownership.
 If you want a control-focused review of your current rail design and escalation model, talk to Gruv.